Back

 Writing and Speaking move differently.
 You can't grade them with an answer key.
 They're judged on content, coherence, vocabulary, and grammar against a rubric, so they need feedback on how a marker would actually read your response.
 Start that loop in week three, with time left to act on it.

 • Week 2: Reading and Listening accuracy.
 Drill the two auto-scored skills daily.
-Practice under the clock, then review every wrong answer and name why it was wrong: misread detail, missed inference, ran out of time.
+Practise under the clock, then review every wrong answer and name why it was wrong: misread detail, missed inference, ran out of time.
 Patterns repeat.

 • Week 3: Writing and Speaking to the rubric.
 Produce real responses to the email, survey, and speaking tasks.
 Score each against the CELPIP rubric, then redo your weakest task using the feedback.
 Rubric familiarity is the gain here, not raw volume.